luduvigo/assemblycoins/assemblycoins/static/whitepaper.md

 - As the first founder, Bart receives an initial 6000 Assembly Coins of "Doogle", as is done presently.
 These are sent to his personal address, not the issuing address, as a specially marked Bitcoin transaction.
 His ownership of "Doogle" Assembly Coins is now an uncontested fact for all to see.
-The issuance of Assembly Coins, as well as checking an address's assets, are available as Assembly API calls in addition to being open source.
+The issuance, transfer, and reading of Assembly Coins are available as Assembly API calls in addition to being open source.

 - Mildred comes along and helps build Doogle.
 Bart and other Core Team members award her a bounty